Queen’s Birthday Honours for Dr Steve Rintoul

 Southern Ocean researchers aboard the RV Investigator find a shift in a decades-long trend towards fresher, less dense water off Antarctica.
-Read the SMH article by Peter Hannam at this link.
+Read The Sydney Morning Herald article by Peter Hannam at this link.

 Understanding the ultimate risk of extreme El Niño associated with a 1.5˚C warming target